 Video of the Day

-Special K with Whole Milk
+Special K With Whole Milk

-Special K with 2 Percent Milk
+Special K With Two-Percent Milk

-Special K with Skim Milk
+Special K With Skim Milk

 The lowest calorie option is to prepare Special K with skim, or fat-free, milk.
 One cup of Special K combined with one cup of skim milk would provide 203 calories, with 0.2 grams of fat, 36 grams of carbohydrates, 15 grams of protein and 16 grams of sugar.